mozman/libezdxf/tools/generate/README.md

 # Code Generation Tools

 This folder contains Python tools to auto-generate C++ code.

-The DXF format uses non uniform data types and some times different solutions for different DXF versions.
-Because of the limited dynamic features of C++ and my lack of knowledge of clever template programming techniques, I decided to use my knowledge baked into the Python version of ezdxf to auto-generate C++ source code.

 This tools are not integrated into the build process, all generated files are included in final state in the repository.

 - config.py: common configuration data